-Why are so many businesses still struggling to realise the full value of their Al projects?
+Why are so many businesses still struggling to realize the full value of their Al projects?
 The answer appears to lie in the gap between applying AI in pockets versus applying it at scale.
-Our latest Accenture Research, Al: Built to Scale, indicates that Strategic Scalers-organisations that are scaling AI effectively-are seeing up to three times the return on their investments compared to non-scalers, or the 'Proof of Concept (POC) group', who are conducting AI experiments and pilots but achieving a low scaling success rate and low return on their AI investments.
-Four out of five UK executives (versus 75 percent globally) believe they will be out of business in five years if they can't crack the code of scaling AI effectively.
+Our latest Accenture Research, AI: Built to Scale, indicates that Strategic Scalers-organizations that are scaling AI effectively-are seeing up to three times the return on their investments compared to non-scalers, or the 'Proof of Concept (POC) group,' who are conducting AI experiments and pilots but achieving a low scaling success rate and low return on their AI investments.
+Three out of four executives believe they will be out of business in five years if they can't crack the code of scaling AI effectively.
 Companies need to get their heads around how to scale AI and fast-as global revenues from AI for enterprise applications are projected to grow by more than 50 percent between 2018 and 2025.1